 I learn a ton by reading and watching what others are doing, and I thought I'd pay tribute to some of these fine folks today by sharing my favorites.

-I hope that you will also discover some new coffee blogs to add to your virtual coffee library.
-Keep in mind, these are just my personal favorite coffee blogs listed in no particular order.
+My hope is that you will discover some great coffee content that you weren't previously aware of.
+Keep in mind, these are just my personal favorite coffee blogs (and vlogs) listed in no particular order.